 8. I can just invest in a REIT and save myself the headache

 In an earlier blog post, I talked about REITs and some of the advantages of them.
-In certain situations, you could benefit off of owning some REIT stocks.
-Without initial education it would even seem like a passive real estate investment that is hands free and gives you huge dividends.
+In certain situations, you could benefit from owning some REIT stocks.
+Without initial education, it would even seem like a passive real estate investment that is hands-free and gives you huge dividends.

 Unfortunately, REITs do follow the stock market, so they are not the same as real estate investing.
 If you want to be a true real estate investor and take advantage of a different asset class (and diversification), you have to look beyond the REIT strategy.
 REITs can be good; however, don’t mistake them for true real estate investing.

 9. I do just fine in the stock market